endergreen12/pjsekai-frida-scripts/README.md

 ## dumper.ts
 Dump MasterData and wordings, dumped data will be saved to "/sdcard/pjsekai_dumps"

-A button to dump will be added to the option dialog
+A button to start dumping will be added to the option dialog

 ![image](https://github.com/user-attachments/assets/b95c522b-9ebe-4761-8f73-721c9b37bafa)